A homogeneous second-order descent method for nonconvex optimization: Introduction

 The rest of the paper is organized as follows.
 In \cref{sec.method}, we briefly describe our approach based on the homogenized quadratic model.
 By solving the homogenized model as an eigenvalue problem, the corresponding HSODM is introduced in \cref{alg.main alg}.
-In \cref{sec.global} and \cref{sec.local}, we give analyses of global and local convergence of HSODM.
+In \cref{sec.global} and \cref{sec.local}, we give analyses of the global and local convergence of HSODM.
 Our results indicate that HSODM has a global complexity of $O(\epsilon^{-3/2})$ for an $\epsilon$-approximate second-order stationary point.
-If one does not early terminate the algorithm, it bears a local quadratic converge speed.
-We address the inexactness in HSODM in \cref{sec.inexact}.
-A Lanczos method with skewed initialization is introduced to utilize the Ritz approximation to homogeneous curvature.
-In \cref{sec.experiment}, e demonstrate the effectiveness of our method by providing fruitful computational results in the CUTEst benchmark compared to other standard second-order methods.
+If one does not early terminate the algorithm, it converges at a local quadratic rate.
+We address the inexactness in HSODM in \cref{sec.inexact}, where a Lanczos method with skewed initialization is introduced to utilize the Ritz approximation to homogeneous curvature.
+In \cref{sec.experiment}, we demonstrate the effectiveness of our method by providing fruitful computational results in the CUTEst benchmark compared to other standard second-order methods.